AdamSmith89/ThreatModelling/PITCHME.md

 Note:
 - You may be thinking, why do I want to add more overhead to our process!
-- SR: Is this necessary?
+- SecREq: Is this necessary?
 Do we need to design for securing X?
 - Driving out requirements and spotting bugs before we've written any code reduces re-work at later, more expensive, stages of dev.

 ---